 - Each student must have paid their $400 room reservation deposit

-So, if you currently live in a double room in Jasper then you already meet the 50% requirement (yay!).
+If you currently live in a double room in Jasper then you already meet the 50% requirement.
 You need to identify a roommate for next year in order to reserve your same room again.
 Likewise, if you currently live in a four-person suite in Horan or Lee, then at least two of you (50%) need to stay, and you need to identify two new roommates in order to reserve your same room again.
 In the case of a 5-person suite in Horan or Lee, or a 5-person apartment in Overlook, at least three of you would have to be returning in order to meet the 50% requirement and reserve your same space.

 Paid Single Rooms

 Manhattan College offers a limited amount of paid single rooms in Horan Hall.
-Paid single rooms will have an additional cost of $5,100 next year.
-It comes to $2,550 per term.
 When filling out your online housing application there will be a place to indicate your interest in a paid single room.
 We will then send you a separate single room application.
 Paid single rooms are not guaranteed.
 They are based on availability.

 We offer 12-month housing in Overlook Manor.
 It is a great option for upperclassmen with nearby summer jobs, internships, student teaching positions, etc. It allows you to live in your Overlook apartment for 12 months starting in June.
-There is a one-time additional fee of $3,400 for 12-month housing.
+There is a one-time additional fee for 12-month housing.
 This option is for upperclassmen only as Overlook is reserved for juniors and seniors.

 12-month housing signup will be available in the spring.
 You must first participate in the online lottery and secure a space in Overlook Manor.
-AJ Goodman (Assistant Director of Residence Life) will be available to go over 12-month housing and summer housing options to help you decide what is best for you.
+AJ Goodman (Associate Director of Residence Life) will be available to go over 12-month housing and summer housing options to help you decide what is best for you.